richb-hanover/OpenWrtRules/OpenWrt Rules.md

 _**Other rules**_

-* The project will not offer inidividual email accounts under its project domain for privacy and equality reasons.
+* The project will not offer individual email accounts under its project domain for privacy and equality reasons.
 * Be nice to each other (Formerly known as "Rule 12")